An employer might use a non-disclosure agreement (NDA) to stop an employee or worker sharing information.

 Even though they've signed the agreement, there's nothing the employer can do by law to stop the employee from whistleblowing.

-However, if the employee then sells the organisation's data to a competitor, the employer could claim the agreement has been breached.
+However, the employee then sells the organisation's data to a competitor.
+The employer could now claim that the employee has breached the agreement.

 A non-disclosure agreement should not be used: